pascalkuthe/OpenVAF/README.md

 # rust_adms

-An Verilog_AMS frontend writen in rust
+A Verilog_AMS frontend written in rust